jasminstein/jasminstein.github.io/_pages/cv.md

 Workshop Participations
 ======
 * 2022: Reproducible Neuroimaging Workshop (hosted by the reproNIM network)
+* 2022: Open Science Workshop (organized by the integrated graduate school of the CRC 940)
 * 2021: Cognitive Modeling Academy Hamburg

 Conference Contributions